 Or I like tying tassels or items like the wrapped stone to doorknobs or even curtain tie backs.

-Also make sure to check out my macrame feather tutorial that I mentioned above (HERE) and which is hanging on the bag in the photo.
-You can also check out my stacked ombre tassel tutorial HERE.
+Also make sure to check out my macrame feather tutorial that I mentioned above and which is hanging on the bag in the photo.

 Below Willy was being super helpful again.
 He’s been such a good little brother to Anthony and is obsessed with coming into the bathroom to spend time with him.
 Anthony has been making progress with the help of the medication Gabapentin.
 He now periodically comes out of hiding, talks to me, lets me pet him and even plays with the laser for a little with Willy.
 When he had enough and gets scared again he is back to hiding.
 He also made it out of the box once for my daughter and she was thrilled that he let her pet him.